 - live in a household with someone who has symptoms of COVID-19, or has tested positive for COVID-19 (in which case they should be aware of the need to self-isolate immediately)

-- have been asked to self-isolate by the NHS Wales Test, Trace, Protect service.
+- have been asked to self-isolate by the NHS Wales Test, Trace, Protect service

-Colleges play an important role in supporting contact tracers to undertake their role in determining the contacts of a positive case.
+Colleges and other learning providers play an important role in supporting contact tracers to undertake their role in determining the contacts of a positive case.
 The overall aim is to safely minimise the number of contacts resulting from a positive case.
 It will not be a one size fits all approach and settings will need to determine how they can most effectively implement the guidance to reflect their local context and circumstances.

 Providers should have a clear escalation policy and procedures in place if learners or staff begin to show symptoms of COVID-19 while at their college or centre.
 These need to be fully understood by staff, learners (where able) and parents/carers.